 What to know about the scheme for Britons to house Ukrainian refugees

-Michael Gove said ‘tens of thousands’ of Ukrainians were potentially set to benefit from the programme.
+UK says ‘tens of thousands’ of Ukrainians potentially set to benefit from scheme

 Mr Gove said more than 3,000 visas have so far been issued to Ukrainians seeking help in the UK, with the Cabinet minister estimating “tens of thousands” more will be provided.